-- · any statements regarding future economic conditions or performance; - research and development plans, including planned clinical trials, for neffy, including for additional indications; - the expected timing for reporting data; - the design and potential benefits of neffy; - our plans to complete a pharmacokinetic/pharmacodynamic study assessing repeat doses of neffy compared to repeat doses of epinephrine injection product under allergen-induced rhinitis conditions to support approval of our New Drug Application ("NDA") resubmission for neffy with the U.S. Food and Drug Administration ("FDA") for the treatment of allergic reactions (Type 1), including anaphylaxis for adults and children ≥30 kg; - the timing for the FDA's review of, and the potential outcome from, our Formal Dispute Resolution Request, if any, to appeal the FDA's Complete Response Letter ("CRL") regarding our initial NDA for neffy; - our expectations regarding the timing for resubmitting an NDA for neffy with the FDA for the treatment of allergic reactions (Type 1), including anaphylaxis for adults and children ≥30 kg, the FDA's review of our NDA for neffy, including the classification of our NDA submission as Class 2 and the anticipated Prescription Drug User Fee Act ("PDUFA") target action date; - our belief that additional testing for nitrosamine impurities based on new draft guidance issued after our NDA submission will not be a ratelimiting step for the resubmission to the FDA; - Our plans to submit a supplemental NDA to the FDA and a post approval variation to the European Medicines Agency ("EMA") for 1.0 mg neffy and the timing thereof; - our plans to submit regulatory filings for neffy in Japan and China in collaboration with our partners and the timing thereof; - the expected timing for regulatory review decisions for neffy; - the timing of the commercial launch of neffy, if approved; - the commercial potential of and commercialization strategy for neffy; - the size of the markets for neffy and any other product candidates, the projected growth thereof, and our ability to capture and grow those markets; - the rate and degree of market acceptance of neffy and any other product candidates; - our expected competitive position; - our expectations regarding our ability to achieve gross profit margins similar to small molecule drugs; - our potential to become the standard in treatment and transform the treatment of allergic reactions; - the likelihood of neffy attaining favorable coverage; - the expected intellectual property protection for neffy; - legislative and regulatory developments in the United States and foreign countries; - estimates regarding anticipated operating losses, capital requirements and needs for additional funds; - our ability to obtain, maintain and successfully enforce adequate patent and other intellectual property protection for neffy or any future product candidate; - · our expected use of the remaining net proceeds of our initial public offering; and

-· statements of belief and any statement of assumptions underlying any of the foregoing.
+- · any statements regarding future economic conditions or performance; - research and development plans, including planned clinical trials, for neffy, including for additional indications; - · the expected timing for reporting data; - the design and potential benefits of neffy; - our expectations regarding the U.S. Food and Drug Administration's ("FDA") review of our New Drug Application ("NDA") for neffy and the anticipated Prescription Drug User Fee Act ("PDUFA") target action date; - our expectations regarding the timing for the European Medicines Agency's ("EMA") Committee for Medicinal Products for Human Use ("CHMP") review of our Marketing Authorization Application ("MAA") for neffy, including the CHMP's expected opinion date; - our plans to submit a supplemental NDA to the FDA and a post approval variation to the EMA for 1.0 mg neffy and the timing thereof; - our plans to submit regulatory filings for neffy in Japan, China, Australia and New Zealand in collaboration with our partners and the timing thereof; - the expected timing for regulatory review decisions for neffy; - the timing of the commercial launch of neffy, if approved; - the commercial potential of and commercialization strategy for neffy; - the size of the markets for neffy and any other product candidates, the projected growth thereof, and our ability to capture and grow those markets; - the rate and degree of market acceptance of neffy and any other product candidates; - our expected competitive position; - · our expectations regarding our ability to achieve gross profit margins similar to small molecule drugs; - our potential to become the standard in treatment and transform the treatment of allergic reactions; - the likelihood of neffy attaining favorable coverage; - the expected intellectual property protection for neffy; - legislative and regulatory developments in the United States and foreign countries; - · estimates regarding anticipated operating losses, capital requirements and needs for additional funds; - our ability to obtain, maintain and successfully enforce adequate patent and other intellectual property protection for neffy or any future product candidate; - our expected use of the remaining net proceeds from the Silverback Therapeutics, Inc. ("Silverback") initial public offering; and - · statements of belief and any statement of assumptions underlying any of the foregoing.

 Any forward-looking statements in this Quarterly Report reflect our current views with respect to future events or to our future financial performance and involve known and unknown risks, uncertainties and other factors that may cause our actual results, performance or achievements to be materially different from any future results, performance or achievements expressed or implied by these forward-looking statements.
 Factors that may cause actual results to differ materially from current expectations include, among other things, those listed under Part II, Item 1A, "Risk Factors" of this Quarterly Report.
+In addition, statements that "we believe" and similar statements reflect our beliefs and opinions on the relevant subject.
+These statements are based upon information available to us as of the date of this report, and while we believe such information forms a reasonable basis for such statements, such information may be limited or incomplete, and our statements should not be read to indicate that we have conducted an exhaustive inquiry into, or review of, all potentially available relevant information.
+These statements are inherently uncertain, and you are cautioned not to unduly rely upon these statements.
 Given these uncertainties, you should not place undue reliance on these forward-looking statements.
-Except as required by law, we assume no obligation to update or revise these forward-looking statements for any reason, even if new information becomes available in the future.
+Except as required by law, we assume no obligation to update or revise these forward-looking statements for any reason, even in formation becomes available in the future.